Smoke Detector

 Hardware

 The smoke detector system is built around the Raspberry Pi Pico 2W, a Wi-Fi enabled microcontroller that serves as the core of the project.
-To detect the presence of smoke, the project uses an MH MQ-type gas sensor, which provides analog readings corresponding to the level of smoke in the air.
+To detect the presence of smoke, the project uses an MH MQ-2 gas sensor, which provides analog readings corresponding to the level of smoke in the air.
 These readings are processed by the Pico through its ADC (analog-to-digital converter), and if a dangerous threshold is crossed, an alert is initiated.
 As part of the feedback mechanism, the system includes a WS2812 RGB LED Bar, which visually indicates the current smoke level using different color patterns.
-Additionally, a 5V buzzer is used to provide a loud audio alert when smoke is detected.
+Additionally, a buzzer is used to provide a loud audio alert when smoke is detected.
 It is connected via a PWM-capable GPIO pin for tone control.
 For active smoke evacuation, a small DC motor with propeller (fan) is activated during high smoke levels.
-User interaction is facilitated by a keyboard module, which allows users to input a verification code received by email to stop the alert.
-A 1602 LCD is also included in the system to display useful information such as system status, sensor readings or the code provided.
+I also used a L293D H-Bridge Motor Driver between the MCU and the motor that enables a voltage to be applied across a load in opposite direction as the MCU isn't powerful enough alone to power the DC motor.
+User interaction is facilitated by a 3x4 keyboard module, which allows users to input a verification code received by email to stop the alert.
+A 1602 LCD is also included in the system to display useful information when smoke is detected and to enter the code provided.

 Schematics